 Sally has helped to define scratchboard as a fine art medium; using similar techniques to etching or engraving, scratchboard originally was used for magazine illustration and for products in catalogs.
 Working with scratchboard allows Sally to layer up rich, deep colors and capture minute details, and her innovation and experimentation with new tools has given her the ability to produce a softer, less linear technique.

-Recently, Sally was selected by the International Society of Scratchboard Artists to be designated as one of seven in the world with the status Master Scratchboard Artist.
-She is already a Signature member in the Society of Animal Artists, and a Silver Signature member of Artists Changing Tomorrow, plus an Active member of American Women Artists.
+Sally was selected by the International Society of Scratchboard Artists to be designated as one of now 12 in the world with the status Master Scratchboard Artist.
+She is already a Signature member in the Society of Animal Artists, and a Silver Signature member of Artists Changing Tomorrow, plus a Master Signature member of American Women Artists.

-Sally has created over 20 scratchboard kits for Ampersand Art Materials and authored 3 books on scratchboard technique, including “How To Draw Pets” and “How to Draw Zoo Animals”.
+Sally has created over 30 scratchboard kits for Ampersand Art Materials and authored 3 books on scratchboard technique, including “How To Draw Pets” and “How to Draw Zoo Animals”.
+Plus a full one hour video on many techniques.
 In 2007, Sally was honored to have one of her pieces chosen as the label for Ampersand Art Materials’s Scratchbord product.

 Sally works from her studio in the countryside of La Grange, Texas, where she lives with her husband, George.
 She takes frequent trips with friends and family, always with a digital camera to capture interesting flora and wildlife she finds on her adventures.
-Sally has won many awards and shows her work around the country at one-woman shows, major art festivals, the Dallas Safari Club and by appointment from her studio.
+Sally has won many awards and shows her work around the country at upper tier Art Galleries and her own Gallery in Round Top, Texas.

 Scratchboard is a medium that is over 100 years old, but has usually been used as a commercial art and illustrating medium.
 With the addition of color 30+ years ago and the development of a "new" scratchboard that has a rigid subsurface, it has made its way into the Fine Art category.
 It is now accepted in Museum shows all over the world and enjoys experimentation by many artists in varying techniques.